aarcThom/personalNotes/data_science_ML/02_miniconda_setup.md

 ___

-### Changing your Environment's Name from that Long Absolute Path
+### Changing your Environment's Name from that Long Absolute Path to Something Manageable

 In the above example, our environment's name is `(/home/thomas/repos/condaTest/env)`.
 That is annoyingly long.
 You can change this behavior on a Conda-wide level by running the following command that edits your aforementioned `~/.condarc` properties file.